albertcmiller1/paper_trader/README.md

 This repo will allow a user to create a paper portfolio via buying and selling paper stocks.
 You may also graph any stock, your portfolio, or a trading algorithm.

 ## Features:
+* stream data from the order book
-* buy and sell paper stocks with api (hosted via AWS SAM, api gateway, lambda, dynamodb)
+* buy and sell paper stocks
 * view portfolio
 * graph portfolio over time
 * graph any stock
 * graph any stock with moving averages
 * download csv files of any stock

+### Note
+* You must start the backend before the frontend will have full functionality

+## Frontend
+* Create React App with CanvasJS charts
+* `cd frontend && npm start`

+## Backend

 ## Examples
 * `python main.py --user albert --list_portfolio`
-* `python main.py --user albert --buy_stock AAPL --quantity 1`
+* `python3 main.py --user albert --buy AAPL --quantity 1 --price 101`

 * `python main.py --user albert --sell_stock AAPL --quantity 1`
 * `python main.py --user albert --graph_stock AAPL`
 * `python main.py --user albert --list_txns`